google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

     libraries that are shared between jbcsrc and tofu.

-There is a long tail of additional libraries that are needed that are scattered across soy packages.
+There is a long tail of additional libraries that are needed that are scattered across Soy packages.
 In the long run we should seek to consolidate this kind of runtime support into a smaller set of packages and then eventually release a separate maven artifact to encapsulate them.
 In this way servers can avoid depending on the compiler at runtime.